VincentRossignol/MobileAppsDev/README.md

 ![image_2021-03-07_173242](https://user-images.githubusercontent.com/80149866/110247161-1fff8600-7f6b-11eb-91ca-1b250c4a9df2.png)

-The API key is hidden in gradle.properties and we access the key via the buildconfid as showed below
+The API key is hidden in gradle.properties and we access the key via the buildconfig as showed below

 ![image_2021-03-07_181058](https://user-images.githubusercontent.com/80149866/110248258-78855200-7f70-11eb-9ddc-cbcc4209a313.png)